 – Prescription medication

 Approved medication which is proven to treat male pattern hair loss can be received on prescription.
 It works by encouraging the regrowth of hair on the vertex (top of head) and anterior mid-scalp area (middle front of the head).
-Finasteride the key ingredient, works to inhibit the activity of DHT, the primary cause of male pattern hair loss.
+Finasteride the key ingredient in Propecia, works to inhibit the activity of DHT, the primary cause of male pattern hair loss.

 Can I buy prescription hair loss treatments online?

-You can buy FDA-approved hair loss treatment here at Meds4All, which is clinically proven to treat male pattern hair loss.
+You can buy FDA-approved hair loss treatment from drugstore, which is clinically proven to treat male pattern hair loss.
 For your order to be processed, you will need to complete a free online consultation when you order.
 This will be checked over by one of our doctors, who can ensure that the medication you order is suitable for your condition.
-The process takes only a few minutes to complete, after which, your medication can be dispatched for next day delivery (or same day if within London).
+The process takes only a few minutes to complete, after which, your medication can be dispatched for next day delivery.